-1) Describe all direct marketing venues below or attach a list.
-Include CSAs, farm stands, Farmers' Markets and online sales.
-Same venues as listed in my G6.5 Sourcing Products and Direct Marketing.
+unic v 9 Direct Marketing for Livestock Products ) Describe all direct marketing venues below or attach a list.
+Include CSAs, farm stands, Farmers' Markets and online s same venues as listed in my G6.5 Sourcing Products and Direct Marketing.
 Stop, this form is complete.
-N/A, no sales directly to consumers. a) Farmers Markets N/A, no farmers Name of market and/or Farmers' Market organization market sales.
-Market Address Day(s) Do you sell non- organic products at Example: Farmtown Farmers' Market Association 123 Main St. Farmtown, CA Mon & Sat this market? b) Other direct marketing venues (CSA, fa arm stand, online/website sales, etc.) /A Туре Address or Website (for online sales) Do you sell non- organic products at this venue?
-Example: Online sales www.ABCRanch.com Yes 2) How do you differentiate organic and non-org anic products to consumers? orga ducts are not commingled and avoid misrepr see CCOF's Farmers Market Best Practices (ilable at www.ccof.org/labeling . - I/A, I only sell certified organic products Newsletter/delivery list Description on website (attach sample) Distinct labels for organic and nonorganic products Clear "organic" and "nonorganic" signage Separate sales areas for organic and nonc organic.
-Describe:
+N/A, no sales directly to consumers. a) Farmers Markets N/A, no farmers market sales.
+Name of market and/or Farmers' Market organization Market Address Day(s) Do you sell non- organic products at this market?
+Example: Farmtown Farmers' Market Association 123 Main St. Farmtown, CA Mon & Sat No h) Other direct marketing venues (CSA for m stand, online/website sales, etc.) 1/0 b) Type Address or Website (for online sales) Do you sell non- organic products at this venue?
+Example: Online sales www.ABCRanch.com Yes How do you differentiate organic and non-organ ic products to consumers? orga must ensure organic and nonorganic products are not commingled and avoid misrepresentation of nonorganic products as anic.
+As applicable to your sales venues, see CCOF's Farmers Market Best Practices Guidelines and/or our Organic Claims on //A, I only sell certified organic products Newsletter/delivery list Description on website (attach sample) Distinct labels for organic and nonorganic pr oducts Clear "organic" and "nonorganic" signage eparate sales areas for organic and nonorganic.
+Describe: b) How You orga Web Describe all direct marketing venues below or a Same venues as listed in my G6.5 Sourcing N/A, no sales directly to consumers. a) Farmers Markets N/A, no farmers market and/or Farmers' Market organization Example: Farmtown Farmers' Market Association Type Example: Online sales How do you differentiate organic and non-organic production and organic.
+As applicable to your sales venues, see Websites and Other Marketing flyer, both availating N/A, I only sell certified organic products Newsletter/delivery list Description on website (attach sample) Distinct labels for organic and nonorganic products Clear "organic" and "nonorganic" signage Describe all direct marketing venues below or attach a list.
+Include CSAs, farm stands, Fa Same venues as listed in my G6.5 Sourcing Products and Direct Marketing.
+Stop, 1 N/A, no sales directly to consumers. a) Farmers Markets N/A, no farmers market sales.
+Name of market and/or Farmers' Market organization Describe all direct marketing venues below or attach a list.
+Include CSAs, farm stands, Farmers' Markets are Same venues as listed in my G6.5 Sourcing Products and Direct Marketing.
+Stop, this form is composite N/A, no sales directly to consumers. a) Farmers Markets N/A, no farmers market sales.
+Name of market and/or Farmers' Market organization Market Address Day(s)